Aman Nath: Career

 Nath started his career as a copywriter and graphic designer in advertising.
 He was one of the founding members of INTACH, a heritage and conservation organisation, established in 1984.
 He became the arts editor for the magazine India Today, and later remained curator of "Art Today"—an art gallery of the India Today group, situated at Connaught Place, New Delhi—for seven years.
 Meanwhile, he started publishing books on history and heritage, including "Jaipur: the Last Destination", "Arts and Crafts of Rajasthan", and "Dome Over India: Rashtrapati Bhavan.".

 He first came across the ruined 15th-century Neemarana Fort, about 120 km from Delhi, in 1981 while researching for a book on Shekhawati painting and frescoes with Francis Wacziarg, former French diplomat and resident of India since 1969.
 After restoring two havelis in Rajasthan, they had developed enough expertise to take on the fort.
 Thus in 1986, they acquired the fort and, after restoration, a 12-room heritage hotel was opened in 1991.
 Over the years, they have acquired many heritage forts and palaces and converted them into successful heritage hotels, including Neemrana Fort Palace, Hill Fort Kesroli, Pataudi Palace, and Baradari Palace in Patiala.

-In 2011, Neemrana Hotels had 25 properties in 17 locations.
+In 2025, Neemrana Hotels had 20 properties in 8 States.

 Nath lives in the Nizamuddin East area of New Delhi.